emdgroup-liquid/liquid/src/liquid/components/ld-context-menu/ld-menu/readme.md

 # ld-menu

-The `ld-menu` component is used internally for the `ld-menu`.
+The `ld-menu` component is used internally for the `ld-context-menu`.
 It is the visual part of the actual menu without the floating/tooltip functionality.

 ## Examples